 Let’s say you’ve moved to another country and you want to manage your Google Account in the Play Store.
 All you need is the Google Play Store app.
 To change your Play Store country settings, follow these steps:

-- Afterward, it’s time to set up your new country’s payment method.
-Follow the instructions given to add a new payment method.
+5. Follow the instructions given to add a new payment method from the new country.
 This will create a new Google Payments profile that’s always linked to your current account and country.

 Once you’ve finished adding a Google Payments profile, you’re good to go.
 The system may take up to 24 hours to refresh your Play Store country, but after that, all will be just a breeze.